I Hit the Ground Running

-After negotiating the release of the unused portion of all her perscriptions, a task that was a LOT harder than I thought it should be, I also managed to get, with the help of a clever pharmacist, a “vacation” issuance of all her medications, so that we would have enough meds to last until her first apointment with her new doctor.
+After negotiating the release of the unused portion of all her prescriptions, a task that was a LOT harder than I thought it should be, I also managed to get, with the help of a clever pharmacist, a “vacation” issuance of all her medications, so that we would have enough meds to last until her first appointment with her new doctor.

 I remember packing away the medications and thinking they were almost as precious as the framed family photos and my father’s letters from the Army.